laurenmichell/verge-hackweek-drones/README.md

 # Overview
-This is a janky tool created by Lauren to help editorial generate newsletters (HTML and plain text) via a Google Spreadsheet.
+This is a temporary bandaid tool created by Lauren to help editorial generate newsletters (HTML and plain text) via a Google Spreadsheet.

 # Dependencies
  - jQuery: http://jquery.com/
  - tabletop.js: https://github.com/jsoma/tabletop
  - handlebars.js: http://handlebarsjs.com/

+# Set up

+## Create the Google spreadsheet
+Create a Google doc that will serve as the lightweight database to power the content of the email newsletter.
+Each column of the spreadsheet will represent a variable that the template loops over to populate the newsletter.

+The Verge's newsletter is set up with the following sheets and columns:

+### Sheet: editorsnote

+This sheet powers the top section of the newsletter, above the first ad.
+If the editor's note is present, it will display.
+If the editor's not is empty, the markup will not display.
+It is also the sheet that controls the content of the lead story.

+Columns:

+ - **editorsnote:** If populated with *any value*, the editor's note markup displays; if empty, editor's note markup does not display.- **leadhed:** Plain text for the headline of the lead story
+ - **leadlink:** URL for the lead story, which will wrap around the lead image and headline.
+ - **leadimageurl:** Image URL for the lead image.
+Grabbed from Chorus.
+ - **leadsummary:** Blurb that goes with lead story.
+ - **advertisementon:** If populated with *any value*, the markup for the top advertisement will display; if empty, markup will not display.

+### Sheet:

 # Pages